soofka/swappi/README.md

 ### bugs

-- not sure about reload system
+- reload system definitely has issues
-- images resolutions?
-(NaNw)
+- server fails to serve 500 error file (just crashes)

 ### todo

 - do i really always have to reprocess files that rely on other files?
+- exclude files
 - tester
 - swappski elements as singletons?
 - swappski->swappi?